Significance of Lipid-Rich Plaque Detected by OCT

 This study corroborates prior intravascular ultrasound-based studies that demonstrated a high prevalence of LRPs in patients with ACS and a higher risk of future adverse events in association with LRP.
 While it would be premature to prospectively screen for LRP in all patients with ACS based on these data, identification of LRP should trigger more intensive lipid-lowering and patient education to reduce the risk of future adverse events.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging

 Keywords: Acute Coronary Syndrome, Cardiac Imaging Techniques, Coronary Artery Disease, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Ischemia, Lipids, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Plaque, Atherosclerotic, Risk, Tomography, Optical Coherence